phuoctmse/Twitter-Clone/readme.md

-# Twitter Clone
+# Twitter Api

-This is a Twitter clone project built with Node.js, Express, TypeScript, and MongoDB.
+This is a Twitter api project built with Node.js, Express, TypeScript, and MongoDB.

 ## Getting Started